acheaprile/Transfer_learning_for_image_recognition/README.md

 ## Contact

-Please, contact me on my email danielgarciache@gmail.com for any suggestion or question!
+Please, feel free to contact me on my email danielgarciache@gmail.com for any suggestion or question!
 Thank you for visiting my GitHub! :)